adoxa/ansicon/readme.txt

     - attributes and saved position are local to each console window;
     - improved recognition of unsupported sequences;
     - restore cursor to bounds, if size reduced;
+    - stop \e[K from erasing first character of next line;
+    - restore cursor visibility on unload;
     * inject into a created process by modifying the import descriptor table (-p will use CreateRemoteThread);
     * log: remove the quotes around the CreateProcess command line;
 	   add an underscore in 64-bit addresses to distinguish 8-digit groups;
     * ANSICON_EXC can exclude entire programs;
     * switch G1 blank from space (U+0020) to No-Break Space (U+00A0);
-    * use window height, not buffer.
+    * use window height, not buffer;
+    * remove newline after wrap;
+    + recognise more sequences.

     1.66 - 20 September, 2013:
     - fix 32-bit process trying to detect 64-bit process.